The Temporary Class is an option for applicants to practice nursing while they complete their remaining requirements to register in the General Class.

 Use of protected titles

-When practising nursing, members of the Temporary Class must identify themselves using the following titles:
+When practicing nursing in the Temporary Class, registrants must identify themselves using the following titles:

 - “Registered Nurse (Temporary)” or “RN (Temp)” in the case of members registered as RNs

 - “Registered Practical Nurse (Temporary)” or “RPN (Temp)” in the case of members registered as RPNs.

 All Temporary Class registrants must hold professional liability protection (PLP) as set out in CNO’s by-laws.
 They must produce evidence of PLP whenever CNO asks for it.

 Temporary Class registrants are subject to a series of terms, conditions and limitations.
 This includes information on performing controlled acts, member accountabilities and supervision of temporary class members.

 Employers must ensure that temporary class registrants are monitored and directed by a member of CNO’s General or Extended Class and that they practice in accordance to these terms.

 Every Temporary Class member must tell the Executive Director about any of the following: